How to Select Towable Tubes & Tow Ropes

 When space is an issue, consider buying a single person or two person tube.
 These affordable tubes are lighter and won't overwhelm your boat once inflated.
 There are some larger two-person tubes on the market, so remember to check the dimensions if you need a more compact sized tube.

-If you have younger children or your crew wants to do some side-by-side riding, consider getting a multi-person tube.
-Knowing your riders is one of the key components of providing a fun, carefree day on the water.
+If you have younger children or your riders wants to do some side-by-side riding, consider getting a multi-person tube.
+Knowing what kind of ride your riders want is one of the key components of providing a fun, carefree day on the water.
 Younger children or first-timers may want a buddy to ride along with them while older children and adults enjoy the camaraderie multi-person tubes promote.

 Be sure you are not towing more people than the specified number of riders required for your particular tube.
 Adding additional riders above the manufacturer's recommendations is dangerous because there are only enough handles for the specified number of riders on the tube.
 According to HO Sports, one of our popular towable brands, exceeding the weight limit of your towable runs the risk of damaging and compromising the integrity of your tube resulting in unsafe conditions for riders.